Create a culture where “NO” is okayWe've all seen it before: a polished team of millennial...

 Connect the dots

-The best leaders help sales people understand where their contribution is having an impact.
-As human beings most want to feel a sense of purpose with the road ahead.
-That way ,when things are hard they understand that their work is not just about them.
-They have a level of accountability not only to their Manager but also to their company, fellow employees and customers.
+Effective leaders help salespeople understand how their contributions make an impact.
+As human beings most want to feel a sense of purpose for the road ahead.
+That way when things are hard they understand that their work is not just about them.
+They have a level of accountability not only to their manager but also to their company, fellow employees and customers.

 Integrated approach to revenue growth.